On the Complexity of Finding Second-Best Abductive Explanations

-A problem of abduction is a triple $\l H,M,T \r$, where $H$ is a set of possible explanations, $M$ is a set of manifestations, and $T$ is a formula (or a set of formulas).
-Intuitively, $T$ is a formula describing how the assumptions and manifestations are related.
-We know that a set of manifestations $M$ occur, and we want to find the most likely explanation of this, where an explanation is a set of assumptions $H' \subseteq H$ such that $H' \cup T$ is consistent and $H' \cup T \models M$.
-As a result, we define the set of solutions of a problem of abduction as follows.\eatpar
+Intuitively, $T$ describes how the assumptions and manifestations are related.
+We know that the manifestations $M$ occur, and we want their most likely explanation, where an explanation is a set of assumptions $A \subseteq H$ that implies $M$ and is consistent with $T$.